Hearing the words European waterfall might evoke recollections of Langfoss, Stuibenfall, or Mardalsfossen. But that’s not what this article is about.

 In this article, we will interchangeably use sponsor, general partner, and managing member to describe the group that brings the investment to market, manages it, and is responsible for any liability.

 Investors have no management responsibilities and carry no personal liability.
-And in this article, they will be referred to as investors, fractional investors, limited partners, or members.
+This article will refer to them as investors, fractional investors, limited partners, or members.

-And since both the investors and sponsors want to make money, the waterfall is critically important to understand.
+Since investors and sponsors want to make money, it is critically important to understand the waterfall.

 Want to learn how you can get stable tax-advantaged income and equity growth in today’s market?